Raquelemeka/Raquel-BackendLytup/README.md

 # Raquel-BackendLytup

 ## Overview
-This is my backend assignment solution for a server system that supports both a basic service response and a weather service.
+This is my backend solution for a server system that supports both a basic service response and a weather service.

 The main components are:
 - **Daemon Core** – Process manager that starts and stops services